 If Checkmk later requires the monitoring data from B or C, they are already in the local files and can be processed directly without having to query an agent:

 It is also possible and useful to combine normal monitoring and piggyback.
 Let's take the example of VMware again: You may have installed a Checkmk agent in your VM B which evaluates local information from the VM that is not known to the ESX host (e.g., processes running in the VM).
-In this case not only will the agent be queried, but also the piggyback data from host A will be used – and both simply summarized:
+In this case not only will the agent be queried, but its data will also be combined with the piggyback data received from host A:

 3. Piggyback in practice